Prague Experience logoPrague tourist information & travel guide logo

 The Prague Easter Markets are open daily from 5th April to 27th April 2025, including every day of the Easter weekend.

-The main Easter markets are held at the Old Town Square (Staroměstské náměstí) and Wenceslas Square (Václavské náměstí), in the heart of the city.
-The two squares are just 5 minutes walk from each other.
+The main Easter markets are held at the Old Town Square (Staroměstské náměstí) and Wenceslas Square (Václavské náměstí) in the centre of Prague.

 Opening hours are 10:00-22:00.
 Entry is free.

-Small Easter markets in the city centre:
+Small Easter Markets in the city centre:

 • Mariánské Square (Mariánské náměstí) in the Old Town.